jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

      - Same goes for couple of other methods within Carts Controller.
 Since currently Cart Controller dependency inject both product and cart context, there is no clear separation of concern.
 Decoupling them would be more suitable.
      - Another approach is to utilize Event-driven architecture
+  9. Consider Remodel to microservices architecture, but probably at a later stage.
+May need to work on upskilling a course.
+  10. Create a ReadMe for each Project component
+  11. Currently DeleteProductFromCartAsync() method from CartClient deletes all of provided productId from the cart.
+To change it to delete one of the product item from Cart